Bio

 Alice Martin (she/they) is a Scottish visual artist and project coordinator currently living and working in Stirlingshire.
 Martin received her MLitt in Archaeological Studies from the University of the Highlands and Islands (2019) and BA (Hons) in Contemporary Art Practice from Gray’s School of Art (2017).

-Solo and two-person exhibitions are The Art of Eternal Connections, Harbour Cottage Gallery, Kirkcudbright (2025); Remnants with George Logan, Northlight Gallery, Stromness, Orkney (2022); (Re)Seeing, Look Again Project Space window vitrine, Aberdeen (2020) and CTRL C, Tolbooth, Stirling (2019).
+Solo and two-person exhibitions are The Art of Eternal Connections, Caerlaverock Castle, Dumfries and Harbour Cottage Gallery, Kirkcudbright (2025); Remnants with George Logan, Northlight Gallery, Stromness, Orkney (2022); (Re)Seeing, Look Again Project Space window vitrine, Aberdeen (2020) and CTRL C, Tolbooth, Stirling (2019).

 Selected group exhibitions include Stirling 900: A Snapshot, Tolbooth, Stirling (2024); Space and Place, Pathfoot Building, University of Stirling Art Collection, Stirling (2023); In Touch Postal Exhibitions, EMBASSY Gallery, Edinburgh (2021); De / Construct, The Stirling Smith Art Gallery and Museum gardens, Stirling (2021); TRANSPARENCy, Bannockburn House, Bannockburn (2020); Brochtober, Lyth Arts Centre, Caithness (2019); RSA Open Exhibition, The Royal Scottish Academy, Edinburgh (2018); They Had Four Years, GENERATORprojects, Dundee (2018) and New Generation Show 2017, Compass Gallery, Glasgow (2017).